 - Dust mites: These tiny microscopic relatives of the spider live and multiply easily in warm and humid weather.
 The National University Hospital of Singapore (NUH) reports that 9 out of 100 people have a dust mite allergy, and are allergic to dust mite droppings in particular.

 - Shellfish: It is regarded as the most common food-related allergy and the leading cause of anaphylaxis in Singapore.
 The main reasons are the large consumption of shellfish due to eating habits, their abundant use in Asian cooking, and poor food labeling practices in Singapore.

 - Galactooligosaccharides (GOS): GOS is a prebiotic found in most milk formulas in Asia, Europe, and the US.
 This allergy is most prevalent in older children and adults with no prior allergies to milk products.
 Some people may even develop anaphylaxis after consuming food and beverage products containing GOS.

-Besides the above allergens, mold, other types of food (e.g. eggs, wheat-containing gluten), pet dander, certain medications, and pollen are also common causes of allergies in Singapore.
+In addition to the allergens mentioned above, mold, other types of foods (such as eggs and wheat-containing gluten), pet dander, certain medications, and pollen are also common causes of allergies in Singapore.

-When your body encounters an allergen, the release of histamine can manifest in our bodies in many ways, including:
+When your body encounters an allergen, the release of histamine can trigger reactions in your body in various ways, including:

 - Skin rash

 In extreme cases, people can also develop anaphylaxis, which is more likely to happen to children with food allergies (particularly peanut allergies), and to adults who are allergic to bee stings and certain types of medication.
 If it’s not treated immediately, it can be fatal.